Turning point principle for stability of viscous gaseous stars: Introduction

-In \cite{LTXZZH2016}, nonlinear asymptotic stability of Lane-Emden stars was proved for the polytropic case $P\left( \rho\right) =K\rho^{\gamma}$ with $\gamma\in\left( \frac{4}{3},2\right) $.
-Recently, in \cite{LTWYZH} nonlinear asymptotic stability of non-rotating stars was proved for more general polytrope $P\left( \rho\right) =K\rho^{\gamma}$ with $\gamma >\frac{4}{3}$ and for certain equation of states of white dwarf type.
-In Theorem \ref{thm:asymptotic sta}, for general equation of states satisfying (\ref{assumption-P1})-(\ref{assumption-P2}), we prove nonlinear asymptotic stability of non-rotating stars satisfying the sharp linear stability condition $M^{\prime}\left( \mu\right) \neq0$ and $n^{-}\left( L_{\mu }\right) =0$.
-In particular, this implies the asymptotic stability of any non-rotating white dwarf star (\cite{Chandrasekhar1939}) and non-rotating stars with center density up to the first mass maximum for general equation of states.
-For the proof, we follow the ideas in \cite{LTXZZH20162}.
+In \cite{LTXZZH2016,LTXZZH20162}, the nonlinear asymptotic stability of the non-rotating viscous stars was proved for the polytropic case $P\left( \rho\right) =K\rho^{\gamma}$ with $\gamma\in\left( \frac{4}{3},2\right) $.
+Recently, in \cite{LTWYZH}, the nonlinear asymptotic stability of the non-rotating stars was proved for a more general polytrope $P\left( \rho\right) =K\rho^{\gamma}$ with $\gamma >\frac{4}{3}$ and for a class of equations of states including the white dwarf stars.
+In Theorem \ref{thm:asymptotic sta}, for a general equation of states satisfying (P1) and (P2), we prove nonlinear asymptotic stability of the non-rotating viscous stars satisfying the sharp linear stability condition $\frac{dM_\mu}{d\mu} \neq0, n^{-}\left( L_{\mu }\right) =0$.
+In particular, this implies the asymptotic stability of any non-rotating white dwarf star and non-rotating star with center density up to the first mass maximum for a general equation of states.
+Comparing with the equation of states in \cite{LTWYZH}, our assumptions are general.
+We only need more regularity of the pressure in addition and no more assumptions for the center density of stars.
+The sharp linear stability condition in this paper is essentially different from the assumptions in \cite{LTWYZH}.
+Especially, the condition (1.9) in \cite{LTWYZH} is not obvious to verify.
+For the proof, we adopt the ideas in \cite{LTXZZH20162}.
 However, there is one significant difference.
-In \cite{LTXZZH20162} and \cite{LTWYZH}, the pointwise behaviors of the equation of states are utilized to get the positivity of leading order terms in the energy estimates.
-By contrast, we use the stability to get the positivity of the quadratic form $\langle L_{\mu }u,u\rangle_{X}$ which is then used to control the higher order terms.
-For the polytropic case $P\left( \rho\right) =K\rho^{\gamma}$ with $\gamma\in\left( \frac{6}{5},\frac{4}{3}\right) $, the nonlinear instability of non-rotating stars was shown in \cite{JJTI2013}.
-We are able to prove similar nonlinear instability results for linearly unstable stars (i.e. $n^{-}\left( L_{\mu }\right) >0$) and general equation of states.
-This shows that the turning point principle is also true for nonlinear stability of non-rotating stars.
+In \cite{LTWYZH} and \cite{LTXZZH20162}, the pointwise behaviors of the equation of states are utilized to get the positivity of leading order terms in the energy estimates.
+By contrast, we use the positivity of the quadratic form $\langle L_{\mu }u,u\rangle_{X_\mu}$, which is equivalent to the sharp stability condition, to control the higher order terms.
+For the polytropic case $P\left( \rho\right) =K\rho^{\gamma}$ with $\gamma\in\left( \frac{6}{5},\frac{4}{3}\right) $, the nonlinear instability of the Lane-Emden stars was shown in \cite{JJTI2013}.
+Similarly, we are able to prove the nonlinear instability of linearly unstable non-rotating viscous stars (i.e. $\frac{dM_\mu}{d\mu} \neq0,n^{-}\left( L_{\mu }\right) >0$) with a general equation of states.
+However, the results in our paper show that the number of unstable modes is one for the polytropic case which is not proved in \cite{JJTI2013}.
+The turning point principle is also true for the nonlinear stability of the non-rotating viscous stars.